Prime Video: The 39 Best TV Shows to Watch

 Aside from dropping several TV shows at the beginning of each month, Amazon Prime Video doesn't have a ton of new weekly releases.

 But occasionally, an Amazon Original comes knocking that deserves to be put on your radar.
-Below you'll find highlights for this week, as well as CNET's full list of best Amazon Prime Video Original TV shows.
+Below you'll find highlights from this month, as well as CNET's full list of best Amazon Prime Video Original TV shows.

 Here are the highlights.